Best online casino for most U.S. players: Bovada

 Until 2003, all blackjack everywhere paid 3-to-2 on naturals (ten + ace).
 That means for every 2 units you bet, you'd win three units.
 For example, if you bet $10, you'd win $15.

 In 2003, casino executives Bill Bert and Bill Zimmer came up with the idea to change the payout to 6-to-5.
-(LVA) For every 5 units you bet, you'd win 6.
+(WoV, LVA) For every 5 units you bet, you'd win 6.
 So if you bet $10, you'd win $12.
 Under the 3:2 rules you would have won $15.
 That seemingly small difference increased the house edge from about 0.5% to about 1.6%, making it three times worse for the player.

 Many players and gambling writers have criticized the casinos for being too greedy with this change.
 I'm not one of them.
 A game with a 0.5% edge isn't really profitable for the casino.
 Also, 1.6% is about the same as the pass line bet in craps and player/banker in baccarat, and way better than anything else in the casino.
 So, it's not that bad, and I don't blame them for this one.
-(I blame them for other stuff.)
+(I blame them for lots of other stuff.)

 Prior to 6:5, many casinos offered a blackjack variant called Super Fun 21 with worse odds than traditional blackjack.
 But with 6:5, they could offer the same worse odds without having to pay the licensing fees for Super Fun 21.